 Ready to start on this chevron pattern?

-Read on down for the free chevron stitch tutorial to get started on your blanket today!
-I can’t wait to see all your finished projects!
+Read on down for the free chevron stitch tutorial or as some may say zig zag stitch to get started on your blanket today!
+I can’t wait to see all your finished chevron projects!

 SINGLE CROCHET CHEVRON BLANKET PATTERN